day0market/pyalgotrader/docs/cta_strategy.md

             )
             self.history_data = [db_tick.to_tick() for db_tick in s]

-        self.output(f"Historical data loaded，The amount of data：{len(self.history_data)}")
+        self.output(f" historical data loaded ， the amount of data ：{len(self.history_data)}")
 ```
 &nbsp;

-### Brokered transactions
+###  brokered transactions

-LoadingCTAAfter strategies and relevant historical data，Strategy related indicators will be calculated according to the latest data。If they meet the conditions will generate trading signals，Issued a specific commission（buy/sell/short/cover），And the next oneKLine auction。
+ loading CTA after strategies and relevant historical data ， strategy related indicators will be calculated according to the latest data .  if they meet the conditions will generate trading signals ， issued a specific commission （buy/sell/short/cover）， and the next one K line auction .

-Depending on the type of delegate，Backtesting engine provides2Brokered transactions kinds of mechanisms to try to imitate the real trade links：
+ depending on the type of delegate ， backtesting engine provides 2 brokered transactions kinds of mechanisms to try to imitate the real trade links ：

-- Limit orders brokered transactions：（Direction, for example to buy）First determine whether the transaction occurred，Standard price for the transaction commission>= Under aKThe lowest line；Then determine the transaction price，Price and the transaction price was commissioned at aKMinimum line opening price。
+-  limit orders brokered transactions ：（ direction, for example to buy ） first determine whether the transaction occurred ， standard price for the transaction commission >=  under a K the lowest line ； then determine the transaction price ， price and the transaction price was commissioned at a K minimum line opening price .

-- Stop single brokered transactions：（Direction, for example to buy）First determine whether the transaction occurred，Standard price for the transaction commission<= Under aKThe highest price line；Then determine the transaction price，Price and the transaction price was commissioned at aKMaximum line opening price。
+-  stop single brokered transactions ：（ direction, for example to buy ） first determine whether the transaction occurred ， standard price for the transaction commission <=  under a K the highest price line ； then determine the transaction price ， price and the transaction price was commissioned at a K maximum line opening price .

 &nbsp;

-The following shows the engine limit orders brokered transactions process：
+ the following shows the engine limit orders brokered transactions process ：
-- Brokered transactions will determine the price；
+-  brokered transactions will determine the price ；
-- All limit order limit order traversal dictionary，Push commissioned into the transaction queue status is not updated；
+-  all limit order limit order traversal dictionary ， push commissioned into the transaction queue status is not updated ；
-- Analyzing Transaction Status，If there is turnover，Push transaction data and commission data；
+-  analyzing transaction status ， if there is turnover ， push transaction data and commission data ；
-- Delete turnover limit orders from the dictionary。
+-  delete turnover limit orders from the dictionary .

 ```
     def cross_limit_order(self):